 This is easier said than done.
 Thermal maps bring a great technical challenge and require a large amount of extra time during flights carried out in the field (up to triple the time).
 This increases costs and operational complexity, as well as limiting resolution to 5 cm/pixel.

-Solardrone has invested a large amount of resources in R&D to achieve the most optimal solution: instead of mapping the entire plant area, including soil, only a linear stitching of the photovoltaic panels is carried out, so that it is optimized flight time enormously, achieving identical times as if a thermal map were not being carried out.
+Instead of mapping the entire terrain of the plant, including the ground, only a linear stitching of the photovoltaic panels is performed, so that the flight time is greatly optimized, achieving identical times as if no thermal mapping was being performed.
 It is the perfect balance between having the best technical solution and the best cost.

 As a summary, the following table clarifies the advantages of working with a thermal map and confirms that it is the correct way to follow when carrying out aerial thermography in photovoltaic parks: